MontrealAI/AGI-Alpha-Node-v0/README.md

   <img src="https://img.shields.io/badge/Security-Dependency%20Scan%20on%20CI-f43f5e?logo=npm&logoColor=white" alt="Dependency security scan" />
 </p>

 > **AGI Alpha Node v0** is the sovereign cognitive yield engine that turns heterogeneous agentic work into verifiable α‑WU, anchors it to the `$AGIALPHA` treasury, and keeps every lever under the owner’s command—pause, re-weight, rotate validators, rebase benchmark baselines, and reroute rewards without redeploying code.
-It behaves like a production-grade capital index for autonomous work with fully owner-driven controls.
+It behaves like a production-grade capital index for autonomous work with fully owner-driven controls and the decisiveness expected from a superintelligent operator.

 ```mermaid
 flowchart LR